simona1/configs/typescript/README.md

 * Uncomment the `"noEmit": "true"` option
   This tells the TypeScript compiler to do just type-checks, without generating any output files.
 This option can be useful when TypeScript is used as a dev tool to catch type-related errors before deploying the code.

+* Uncomment `skipLibCheck: true`.
+This compiler option is used to skip type checking of all the declaration files (.d.ts files) which are not relevant to a given project.

 ## Additional